 It is anticipated that the introduction of ‘no-fault’ divorce will result in a more amicable conclusion of the marriage and the associated proceedings.
 In turn, this will have a positive impact on the discussions relating to arrangements for the children of the marriage and matrimonial finances.

 If you would like to find out more about how Fullers can help with divorce and any associated matters please contact reception on 01234 343134 or email us at email@example.com.
-We offer a free 20 minute consultation and we would be very happy to book you an appointment.
+We offer a free callback and we would be very happy to book you an appointment.